Active Substance: imiquimod

 How is Zyclara used?

-Zyclara cream is applied in a thin layer to the affected areas of the face or balding scalp once a day before bedtime.
-The cream should remain on the skin overnight (for about eight hours) before being washed off.
-Treatment with daily application should continue for two weeks.
-This is followed by a two-week break without treatment and then a further two weeks of treatment.
+One or two sachets of Zyclara are applied in a thin layer to the affected areas of the face or balding scalp once a day before bedtime.
+The cream should remain on the skin overnight (for about 8 hours) before being washed off.
+Daily treatment should continue for 2 weeks.
+This is followed by a 2-week break without treatment and then a further 2 weeks of treatment.
 For further information, see the package leaflet.

 How does Zyclara work?

-The active substance in Zyclara cream, imiquimod, is an immune-response modifier.
+The active substance in Zyclara cream, imiquimod, is an immune response modifier.
 This means that it uses the immune system to bring about its effect.
 When imiquimod is applied to the skin, it acts locally on the immune system to trigger the release of cytokines, including interferon.
-These substances help to kill abnormal cells in the skin that can lead to keratosis.
+These substances help to kill the abnormal cells in the skin that lead to keratosis.

-Most patients using Zyclara experience local skin side effects (most commonly redness, scab formation, dryness and shedding of the skin).
-About 11% of patients in studies with Zyclara required treatment to be interrupted due to local side effects.
+Most patients using Zyclara experience side effects on the skin where the medicine was applied (most commonly redness, scab formation, dryness and shedding of the skin).
+About 11% of patients in studies with Zyclara required treatment to be interrupted due to this kind of side effect on the skin.
 Some other side effects, including headache and tiredness, were also reported.
-For the full list of all side effects reported with Zyclara, see the package leaflet.
+For the full list of side effects and restrictions with Zyclara, see the package leaflet.

-The CHMP concluded that Zyclara 3.75% cream had been shown to be effective at clearing actinic keratosis from the skin and that its use did not raise significant safety concerns.
+The European Medicines Agency concluded that Zyclara 3.75% cream has been shown to be effective at clearing actinic keratosis from the skin and that its use did not raise significant safety concerns.
 Treatment with Zyclara has the advantage of being easier to adhere to than Aldara treatment because it has a simpler dosing regimen.
 In addition, its lower strength allows it to be used across larger areas of the skin and thereby treat more of the affected skin.

-The CHMP therefore decided that Zyclara’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency therefore decided that Zyclara’s benefits are greater than its risks and recommended that it be given marketing authorisation.